alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Alabama Court of the Judiciary

-Each of these courts have unique judicial functions, and are authorized to hear cases pertaining to felonies, misdemeanors and infractions depending on their jurisdiction.
+Each of these courts has unique judicial functions and is authorized to hear cases pertaining to felonies, misdemeanors, and infractions depending on their jurisdiction.

 What’s Included in an Alabama Criminal Court Record?